Daniel Lauzon, ‘The Adventures of Tom Bombadil and other poetry’

 Of the sixteen poems that comprise the collection, only one was specially written for the occasion.
 Conceived as a companion piece to the eponymous first poem, ‘Bombadil Goes Boating’ was composed in the same metre, with four metrical feet per line — which is characteristic of many other verses in the collection.
 But one of Tolkien’s most remarkable creations (from a metrical standpoint) comes in third place in the book.
 This is the poem called ‘Errantry’, written in a special metre of Tolkien’s own invention.
 It features a complex metrical scheme where the odd-numbered lines contain an internal rhyme, while the even-numbered lines rhyme with each other; but most importantly, the three final syllables of odd-numbered lines contain alliterations or assonances with the first syllables of even-numbered lines.
 In the following example, attentive readers may discern the relationship between this poem and Bilbo’s song of Eärendil in Rivendell:

-was his habergeon,
+Of crystal was his habergeon,

 his scabbard of chalcedony;